Bahrain GP: Sebastian Vettel on Mick Schumacher's debut F1 test

 "Obviously with the name and the son of Michael there's certainly some expectation, but to end up in Formula 1 you need to prove that you have the speed," said Vettel, who has known Mick since Schumacher Jr was a child.

-"Now we should give him time to do his job.
-It's not easy as it is for him but, on the other hand, he's used to it, so we'll see.
-But for sure it's big excitement for the test."
+"Now we should give him the time and peace to do his job.
+It's not easy as it is for him but, on the other hand, he's used to it, so we will see.
+But for sure it's a big excitement when he will be in the car."

 "I have a lot of sympathy for Mick.
 I know what it's like to be the 'son of'.— Sky Sports F1 (@SkySportsF1) March 28, 2019